Toric variety: Fundamental theorem for toric geometry

 The fan associated with a toric variety condenses some important data about the variety.
-For example, a variety is smooth if every cone in its fan can be generated by a subset of a basis for the free abelian group N.
+For example, the Cartier divisors are associated to the rays of the fan.
+Moreover, a toric variety is smooth, or nonsingular, if every cone in its fan can be generated by a subset of a basis for the free abelian group $N$, and it is complete if its fan is complete, that is, its underlying space is the whole vector space.